Learning electron densities in the condensed phase: Conclusions

 As recently demonstrated in Ref.~\citenum{briling+21arxiv}, the metric chosen to define the the RI and machine-learning approximation can impact the quality of density-derived properties.
 Formulations discussed in Ref.~\citenum{briling+21arxiv} could be pursued in order to obtain more accurate derived electrostatics energies.
 Understanding whether or not this choice would compromise the quality of the exchange-correlation energy is matter of future investigation.
 Another possible improvement for all-electron densities would be to generate data to train the model that is based only on density changes with respect to, for example, a superposition of free atom densities.
 This procedure could mitigate any problems representing the density close to the nuclei, which led to the errors in the electrostatic energy discussed in Section \ref{sec:validation}.

 An extension of the method will be needed to treat those systems that are dominated by non-local physical effects.
 In fact, while the locality of SOAP-based and similar representations is crucial for allowing transferable predictions in very heterogeneous datasets,~\cite{wilk+19pnas} the accurate description of highly polarizable surfaces and/or ionic systems necessarily requires the spatial nearsightedness of the learning model to be overcome.
 In this regard, integrating SALTED with long-range representations of the atomic structure~\cite{grisafi2021cs} that can be properly combined with short-range, many-body features~\cite{niga+20jcp} will represent an attractive possibility for enabling the accurate prediction of electron densities in response to far-field perturbations.
+In addition, work is underway to incorporate the prediction of density gradients along with electron densities, allowing the indirect prediction of electronic properties through generalized-gradient approximation functionals.

-In perspective, the application of SALTED to periodic systems paves the way to the ready access to electron densities of bulk liquids and solids which can be directly probed by experimental techniques, e.g., X-ray scattering experiments.~\cite{korits+01cr} The possibility of treating on an equal footing both molecular, crystalline and metallic systems represents a great advantage in the computational study of heterogeneous materials, such as those involved in catalytic reactions and electrochemical processes.
+In perspective, the application of SALTED to periodic systems paves the way for inexpensive prediction of the electron densities of bulk liquids and solids which can be directly probed by experimental techniques, e.g., X-ray scattering experiments.~\cite{korits+01cr} The possibility of treating on an equal footing both molecular, crystalline and metallic systems represents a great advantage in the computational study of heterogeneous materials, such as those involved in catalytic reactions and electrochemical processes.